futurice/space-shooter-heureka/README.md

 # Space Shooter Heureka

-This is a simple arcade-style space shooter game which is going to be installed on the planetarium for the FutuParty 2016 in Heureka.
+This is a simple arcade-style space shooter game which was installed on the Heureka Science Center planetarium for the FutuParty 2016.

 ## Tools

 Developed on Unity3D pro v5.4.1.
-If time allows we will do the dome calibration mapping with [Omnidome](http://omnido.me/).
+Planetarium dome projection mapping was done using [Omnidome](http://omnido.me/).

 See more details about the calibration setup in /setup/README.md

 ## Required Dependencies

 The following dependencies are required for the project to work and have open source licenses.
 The dependencies are included with the project under the Assets/Plugins folder.

 - [Funnel](https://github.com/keijiro/Funnel) for Syphon-server-support ([license](https://github.com/keijiro/Funnel))
 - [DOTween](http://dotween.demigiant.com) ([licence](http://dotween.demigiant.com/license.php))